apple/foundationdb/documentation/sphinx/source/mr-status.rst

                   "name": <  "incorrect_cluster_file_contents"
                            | ...
                           >,
                   "description": "Cluster file contents do not match current cluster connection string.
-Verify cluster file is writable and has not been overwritten externally."
+Verify cluster file and its parent directory is writable and has not been overwritten externally."
               }
           ],
           "reasons": [